Vitiligo: Skin Pigment Loss and Treatment

 Narrowband UVB light is also used to restore pigment lost in vitiligo and is becoming popular.
 This light has two important advantages compared to PUVA treatment: it doesn't require a psoralen pre-treatment and it uses a narrow range of ultraviolet wavelengths in the UVB range, which are thought to be less dangerous than the light used in PUVA therapy.
 The UVB light is provided by light panels or by light cabinets, which are available in home versions.
 A doctor's guidance is needed if treatment is performed at home.

 There is another option for someone with many large vitiligo patches.
 The remaining pigment can be removed from the skin by a chemical or a laser, allowing the skin to look the same color everywhere.
 If this treatment is performed, a person's whole skin surface is very susceptible to sun damage.
 Other possible treatments include a different type of laser treatment to stimulate repigmentation and the application of skin grafts.
-Special vitamin supplements may also help, although this is not yet proven.
+Specific vitamin supplements may also help, although this is not yet proven.

-Chantelle Brown-Young (Winnie Harlow) talks about her Vitiligo
+Chantelle Brown-Young (Winnie Harlow) Discusses Her Vitiligo

-Coping With Vitiligo
+Coping With the Disorder

 If you're considering getting a treatment for vitiligo, do some research about the treatment and write some questions down to ask your doctor.
 If you do research on the Internet, make sure that you visit authoritative sites such as vitiligo associations and government health sites.
-There are a lot of websites which claim that they have a wonderful "cure" for vitiligo, but their products are generally not clinically tested and may be completely useless or even harmful.
+There are a lot of websites which claim that they have a wonderful "cure" for the disorder, but their products are generally not clinically tested and may be completely useless or even harmful.

-References and Useful Links
+References and Help

 © 2012 Linda Crampton